tkim1302/realtime-note/README.md

 - Visit the website and log in with your google account.
 - Once logged in, click the `New Note` button to create a new document.
 - Documents are automatically saved every 20 seconds, and you can manually save them using the `Save` button.
-- When a document is saved, a unique link is generated.
+- When a document is saved, **a unique link is generated**.
 You can check it in the current page's url.
 Share this link to collaborate with a teammate.
 - To access the link, collaborats also need to log in.
 After logging in, they will automatically join the document and gain editing and saving permissions.
 - Users can see who is currently collaborating in real time on the screen.
 - The collaborator's cursor position is displayed on the screen in real time.